Regulations of the Club Alpino Italiano Pacific Northwest Subsection of Pisa

 Article 15.
 The council calls the Assembly at least once a year between January 1 and March 31 to approve the budget and to nominate the candidates for office.
 In addition, an immediate extraordinary session can be called at any time by the request of the Council or by a request signed by two auditors or by at least 10% of the members.
 The request for an Assembly must be submitted to the Council which must call the Assembly within 30 days from the request.

-The date of the Assembly is to be announced by a poster in the club house and by mail to all the members.
+The date of the Assembly is to be announced by a poster in the club house and by mail or electronic transmission to all the members.
 The poster announcement must detail the agenda, date, time, and location of the Assembly.

 Article 16.
 The Council is responsible for the agenda of the Assembly.

 Article 17.
 The Assembly is called by the President or the next in charge in his/her absence, after authorization of the Council.
-Notification is made by way of a letter to all members, as well as a poster, with the agenda of the Assembly.
-This mailing should take place at least ten days before the Assembly.
+Notification is made by way of a letter or electronic submission to all members, as well as a poster, with the agenda of the Assembly.
+This mailing or electronic transmission should take place between ten and fifty days before the Assembly.
 The poster should be posted at the clubhouse, as well as included in the newsletter if the dates coincide.

 Article 18.
 All members with current paid membership are authorized to attend the Assembly.
-Each member has one vote and with written authorization can be represented by another member, excluding Council members.
+Each member has one vote and with written or electronic transmission authorization can be represented by another member, excluding Council members.
 Each member with authorization can vote only for one other member.
-Only individual, spouse/partner members are authorized to vote.
+Only individual, spouse/partner, and young adult members are authorized to vote.

 Article 19.
 The Assembly is valid at the first call to order if at least fifty percent of the authorized voting members are present.
 If less than fifty percent of the voting members are present, there will be a second call to order, at least thirty minutes later.
 At this time, the Assembly will be valid whatever the number of the voting members present.